-Notwithstanding the General Manager's authority described in Section 1 above; in order to prevent a perception of possible retaliation, the General Manager shall obtain board approval in advance for any action related to the positions listed in this Section 2.
+Notwithstanding As provided in Section 1 above, the General Manager's shall have authority described in Section 1 above, to terminate or remove employees or organize, disband or reorganize departments; however, in order to prevent a perception of possible retaliation, the General Manager shall obtain board approval in advance for any action related to the positions listed in this Section 2.

-- 2. The Board may officially work directly with the following EWEB staff and/or EWEB's designated legal counsel without going through or without consultation with the General Manager for the purposes stated below.
-In the event that the EWEB staff listed below determines it is necessary to bypass the General Manager, they may consult EWEB's designated legal counsel, and will initiate contact with the Board President, who shall then determine the proper and necessary next steps, if any. - Chief Human Resources Officer (or highest-ranking position responsible for Human Resources) for any of the following activities: - Annual performance review of the General Manager - Any matter related to discipline or termination of the General Manager - Any matter that the Chief Human Resources Officer reasonably believes is necessary to bring to the attention of the Board and that appropriately bypasses the General Manager. - Chief Financial Officer (or highest-ranking position responsible for Finance) for any of the following activities: - The annual audit if the Chief Financial Officer reasonably believes that the General Manager is not taking appropriate steps to manage EWEB's financial matters.
+2. The Board may officially work directly with the following EWEB staff and/or EWEB's designated legal counsel without going through or without consultation with the General Manager for the purposes stated below.
+In the event that the EWEB staff listed below determines that it is necessary to bypass the General Manager, they may will consult EWEB's designated legal counsel, and will initiate contact with the Board President, who shall then determine the proper and necessary next steps, if any.